scandum/quadsort/README.md

 - [fluxsort](https://github.com/scandum/wolfsort) is a hybrid partition / quadsort with improved performance on random data.
 It doesn't have its own project page and is just tossed in with the other sorts in the wolfsort benchmark.

+- [octosort](https://github.com/scandum/octosort) is based on quadsort and [WikiSort](https://github.com/BonzaiThePenguin/WikiSort).
+It operates with O(1) memory while being only slightly slower.

 Visualization
 -------------